w314/notes/javascriptNotes/jsModules.md

 - help to isolate state and global namespace
 - enable reusability
 - help maintainablity
-- by default modules are in0 strict-mode code
+- by default modules are in strict-mode code
     - => means scope of the members are always local
         - funtions
         - variables